LizMyers/perfect_pizza/README.md

 ### Welcome to the Workshop
 Are you ready to build a chat bot?
 In this workshop, we'll learn a few of the basics in conversation design.
 Together with Google Engineers, you'll customize a simple project and learn to use DialogFlow.
-To get the most out of this experience, we ask that you read through this Guide and setup your Perfect Pizza Project in advance.
-This guide will help you get setup in just a few easy steps.
+To get the most out of this experience, we ask that you read through this Guide and **setup your Perfect Pizza Project in advance**.
+That way we can maximize our time together.

 ### Step 1: Download the files
 You can download the Perfect Pizza files from this GitHub repository.
 Select the **green Code button** and then select **Download ZIP** to save to your computer. **Pro Tip: save the files to your desktop** so they are within easy reach.